-- Competitive Rates & Expanded Choices: Portsmouth Community Power will only launch if it is able to initially offer residential default rates that are lower than or competitive with those offered by Eversource, and will additionally offer optional products, such as supply options with higher and lower levels of renewable energy and time-varying rates that enable the intelligent use of customer energy technologies; - Fiscal Stability & Financial Reserves: Portsmouth Community Power will adopt an Energy Risk Management Policy and deposit a portion of revenues into a reserve fund to ensure that the program remains able to offer competitive rates as market prices fluctuate over time and is therefore able to achieve Portsmouth's longer-term policy goals (such as the development of local energy resources and programs); - Consumer Protections & Public Advocacy: Portsmouth Community Power will ensure that the contracts entered into on behalf of customers are fair, and represent the interests of Portsmouth and the program's customers at the Legislature and utility regulatory commission on matters pertaining to Community Power, ratepayer protection and the creation of a more competitive, efficient and clean energy market for New Hampshire;
+- Competitive Rates & Expanded Choices: the program should deliver stable and competitive rates.
+There should be tiered options from "cheapest" to "greenest" and the standard default package should be competitive in price with the defaukt utility, preferably with more green power in it.
+It should enable easy opt out so consumers have full choice.
+Portsmouth Community Power will only launch if it is able to initially offer residential default rates that are lower than or competitive with those offered by Eversource, and will additionally offer optional products, such as supply options with higher and lower levels of renewable energy and time-varying rates that enable the intelligent use of customer energy technologies; - Fiscal Stability & Financial Reserves: to both enable a shift away from fossil fuels, and to meet the demand from residents who want more renewable energy, Portsmouth Community Power should have a system of tiered offerings for example ones with 50% green power and 100% green power.
+Portsmouth Community Power will adopt an Energy Risk Management Policy and deposit a portion of revenues into a reserve fund to ensure that the program remains able to offer competitive rates as market prices fluctuate over time and is therefore able to achieve Portsmouth's longer term policy goals (such as the development of local energy resources and programs);